marano/blog/_posts/2014-06-09-first-steps-on-building-a-spa-with-angularjs.markdown

 If you try refreshing the page with the code above, you'll notice that nothing gets displayed since we haven't set the `rubyGemVersions` variable anywhere.
-Before getting to loading the data from the RubyGems API, let's first make sure we our template works with some faka data.
+Before getting to loading the data from the RubyGems API, let's first make sure our template works with some fake data.
 So open up your `app/scripts/controllers/main.js` and change it to:

 {% highlight js linenos %}